 Mu tha sibhse airson ar làmhan fhaighinn air maorach Lochmaddy Bay Prawns, gabhaidh sin deanamh air-loidhne agus cuideachd air fòn.
-Local seafood can be ordered by calling Lochmaddy Bay Prawns and through mail order on Facebook and instagram.
+Local seafood can be ordered by calling Lochmaddy Bay Prawns and through social media and on their new website.

 “It’s about making people happy at the end of the day.”